OffbeatOps/multi-region-lambda-api-gw-example/README.md

 - **Multi-Region Setup:** Enable high availability and fault tolerance by configuring resources in multiple AWS regions.
 The primary region is designated, and replication to secondary regions is supported.

 - **CloudFront Distribution:** While not directly included in this setup, it serves as a foundational building block for a multi-regional architecture.
-Further enhancements can be made by integrating a CloudFront distribution and/or Route53 latnecy .
+Further enhancements can be made by integrating a CloudFront distribution and/or Route53 latency-based routing.

 ![Multi-region Lambda Architecture](/images/multi-regional-lambda.jpg)